srimoy-stack/MovieMingle/README.md

 7. TMDB API Integration: Powered by TMDB API for comprehensive movie data.

-RO eat ae Vai ale eT delle Mee RUT mae ole le 1 fo la

-9. Educational Resource: Valuable learning tool for developers interested in React and API
+8. Educational Resource: Valuable learning tool for developers interested in React and API integration.

-integration.

 Overall, MovieMingle  offers a powerful and user-friendly movie information app with a sleek design, modern technologies, and robust features.